 Of course, a list of essential apps will always be subjective to a user’s needs.
 However, the apps listed below are almost universally useful.
 If you’re a root user, you will most probably need all of these.

 Related article: 5 Android Apps worth Rooting For

 1. Magisk Manager

 Although this does require that while rooting, you root your device with the Magisk systemless framework instead.
 The framework also provides a way for you to install several mods without triggering the SafetyNet check.
-If you need to learn more about Magisk, we have more than enough material for you here at DroidViews.
+If you need to learn more about Magisk, we have more than enough stuff on Magisk for you here at DroidViews.

 There’s also the option to change your system font and the app provides you with a choice of over 700 different fonts.
 Other UI altering features include a DPI changer and the ability to install custom Emojis from various versions of Android, including that of Samsung devices and the upcoming Android O.

 Don’t miss: How to Uninstall System Apps or OEM Bloatware without Root

 No list of root apps, however compact, can ever be complete without Titanium Backup.
 It’s one of the old school root apps that have yet to receive an updated UI.
 It probably will, or it may never but it’s still an essential app if you are someone who likes flashing ROMs.
 For some reason, creating a complete back up of your device, including all the apps and their data remains a much-complicated task on Android.
 Titanium Backup simply fills that gap making it as easy as it gets for rooted users.
 It’s the gold standard of back up apps that you’d find many comparing other apps against.
 What it lacks in looks, it more than makes up for in functionality.